Alford, Lincolnshire: Employment and transport

 Most factories have closed in the last few years.
 The main sources of employment are newer businesses on the Safelincs industrial estate in West Street and the schools, nursing homes and smaller firms.

 Beeching's Way Industrial Estate in the south-west of the town includes printing and manufacturing firms, a builders' merchant and a postal sorting office.
 It was built on the disused lines of the East Lincolnshire Railway from Grimsby to Boston, which closed on 5 October 1970, along with the local station.
 The naming of the industrial estate as Beeching's Way is a reminder of Richard Beeching, who masterminded the nationwide rail cutbacks under publicly owned British Railways at the behest of the Department of Transport.

-The town's previous largest employer was C. S. Martin, later Finnveden Powertrain Ltd, which closed its doors in 2010.
-After redundancies, the factory now operates as Gnutti Carlo UK Ltd.

 There is a daytime Monday-to-Friday bus service to Skegness, a single Wednesday service to Boston, and occasional local and school bus services open to other passengers.